UtilityGenAI

 💡 Analysis

-I've noticed that Prompt understanding: Sora grasps general use instructions better.
+I've noticed that Prompt understanding: Sora grasps OpenAI's groundbreaking text‑to‑video model capable of. instructions better.

 ⚖️ Verdict